 Documentation should be available on this Web site within a month after a product release.
-Note that documentation is always available with the packaged code on the release date.

 Conventions

 Navigate: This is a navigate statement.
 It tells you how to get to the start of the procedure and ends with a screen shot of the starting point and the statement "the Window Name window opens."